 Jesus was challenging both the Roman and Jewish rulers' authority.
 He was now coming to Jerusalem, riding on the donkey, a sure sign of challenging the authorities, by putting a claim to that authority114 (cf. Luk.
 23:2).
-Jesus' action and implied claim are quite significant and noticeable,115 since he had walked everywhere, throughout his ministry.
+Jesus' action and implied claim are masses and secured Jesus the leading position in the city.